Political-TV-Ad-Archive/2022-NOVEMBER/README.md

 The Political TV Ad Archive collected and, using innovative open source technology, tracked airings of political ads in key markets the 2016 election cycle.

 The collection also linked ads to fact-checks by national fact-checking organizations.
 In addition to tracking airings across key primary states, the collection includes ads that may air elsewhere or exclusively on social media.

-Ideas?
-THought??

-!!!Everyone interested including FinTECH Enthusiests are Welcome to join this FORE!!!

-What kind of marketing insites would you gain from this calculated stat after mutiple vote tallies for multiple elections.

-Why is this open source still?

-Oh probably because this "project" got funded for 1 political vote.

-Is that ghetto slang for swing vote or the timing of when information is released to neighboring cities of more influence?

 Non HADOOP HACK APROVED
 COVEYLANTLY ONLINE